 Effect of a Father in a Child’s Life

 Traditionally, courts have emphasized the importance of the bond between child and mother, but modern court decisions have also placed importance on the bond between father and child.
-Fathers are capable caretakers and can also serve as strong disciplinarians for children, which is important for the child’s overall upbringing.
+Alaska father’s rights attorneys know that men are capable caretakers and can also serve as strong disciplinarians for children, which is important for the child’s overall upbringing.
 Additionally, fathers who are involved, supportive, and affectionate contribute greatly to the child’s cognitive and social development as well as language and speech development.
 It’s because of this that courts attempt to keep the father involved.

 Establishing Paternity in Alaska

 The act of establishing a child’s paternity is a very important step for parents in almost all Alaska child custody cases.
 This is important for a number of different reasons including an easier time setting up a custody or child support order.
 For fathers, establishing paternity helps establish their Alaska father’s rights as a parent and their ability to spend time with the child.
 Additionally, having legally established paternity means fathers sometimes have an easier time enforcing their rights.

 In the state of Alaska, there are two means in which to establish paternity.
 First is by both parents signing a voluntary paternity acknowledgment – this is where both individuals agree who the child’s father is.
 State law dictates hospitals must make this information available to any parents who are unmarried when the child is born.
 Once this voluntary paternity form is signed, the father’s name can then be added to the child’s birth certificate, and his paternity is legally established for the child.

 The other way paternity can be established is through a paternity lawsuit or paternity action.
 This is when the child’s mother and alleged father cannot agree on paternity.
 Under Alaska law, any of the individuals listed below can bring an action for paternity to the court:

 - The child’s mother